 Even though this technique is easy, it might sound and look confusing for beginners.
 So I decided to make this step-by-step dirty flip cup pour painting tutorial for easier painting!

-Download your FREE Beginner's Quick Guide to follow along!
+Download your FREE Beginner's Cheat Sheet to follow along!

 What is a Dirty Flip Cup Pour?